Leopold Spinner: Biography

-Spinner was born of Austrian parentage in Lemberg (now Lviv, the Ukraine, Lwów, Poland during the interwar period).
+Spinner was born of Austrian parentage in Lemberg (now Lviv, Ukraine, Lwów, Poland during the interwar period).
 From 1926 to 1930 he studied composition in Vienna with Paul Amadeus Pisk and afterwards began to attract international attention with works which were performed at the ISCM Festivals or awarded prizes.
 Nevertheless, from 1935 to 1938 he underwent a second period of study, as a pupil of Anton Webern.
 He may be regarded as a representative of the so-called Second Viennese School.

 Fearing Nazi persecution Spinner emigrated to England in 1939 and spent the war years in Yorkshire, working part of the time as a lathe operator in a locomotive factory in Bradford.
 From 1947 he worked as a music-copyist and arranger for Boosey & Hawkes, moving to London in 1954.
 In 1958 he succeeded Erwin Stein as editor at Boosey & Hawkes, later becoming Chief Editor.
 He remained with Boosey & Hawkes until his retirement in 1975.
 His skills and exactitude were highly praised by Stravinsky.